The first mosque in Britain to accept cryptocurrency donations exceeded its £10,000 target during Ramadan.

 Gurmit Singh, founder of Combo Innovation, a London-based Islamic finance blockchain technology start-up who advised and assisted the mosque on how to receive, store and sell cryptocurrency safely, said: “We are very pleased with the response to Masjid Ramadan’s Crypto Zakat and Sadaqah initiative and how it has complimented their conventional methods of raising funds, whilst remaining within Islamic doctrine.

 “I hope other mosques and charities will now follow Masjid Ramadan’s lead to take advantage of this important new revenue stream.
-We feel the potential Blockchain technology can have on redistributing wealth within the global Islamic community is immense and invite institutions to explore other possible applications of this technology with us.”
+It is clear that there are an influx of sites, similar to Bitcoin Compass, that are allowing people to invest their money into cryptocurrency, making us aware of the potential Blockchain technology can have on redistributing wealth within the global Islamic community.
+It is immense, and we invite institutions to explore other possible applications of this technology with us.”

 The permissibility of cryptocurrencies as a legitimate currency and commodity from an Islamic standpoint has been the cause of much debate, especially on social media.